4 Ways to Insure Your Seasonal or Recreational PropertyAugust 29, 2019

 Many property owners who purchase land for recreation, especially hunters, may buy a property with some agricultural land.
 The property owner may choose to farm the property themselves or they may rent the farmland to a local farmer.
 They may also use and store expensive farm equipment at the property to assist in wildlife habitat improvement projects.

 A farmowner’s insurance policy allows the property owner to insure the premises for both their Property and Liability exposures.
 A farmowners policy can provide coverage for a dwelling, specifically scheduled outbuildings, equipment stored in those outbuildings, and usually higher limits of Liability coverage, to boot.
+The potential to insure seasonal dwellings is one of the things people don’t know about farm insurance.

 Insurance companies who are willing to insure seasonal properties on a Farmowners policy will also typically be comfortable with insuring remote properties that are classified as “Protection Class 10” or simply “Unprotected”.
 This means that the property is more than 1000 feet from the nearest hydrant and more than 5 miles from the closest fire department.